pococms/website/docs/technical-overview.md

 The root of the directory requires a file named either `index.md` or `README.md`.
-That file will be converted to HTML and will be named `index.html`; such a file is required at the root of any website.
+That file will be converted to HTML and upon conversion will be named `index.html`; such a file is required at the root of any website.
 If you have both `README.md` and `index.md`, in the root directory,